Decision recipe · Role × workflow · Updated 2026-08-07

 Rollout next step

-Pick one completed low-severity incident, gather approved notes and action items, ask Claude for a draft structure and gaps, move owners into Linear, capture the review meeting with Granola only if consent rules are clear, and compare the result with the team's normal postmortem checklist.
+Pick one completed low-severity incident, gather approved notes and action items, ask Claude for a draft structure and gaps, then reconcile every claimed cause, timestamp, impact statement, and owner against the source timeline, logs, and reviewed notes.
+Stop the AI-assisted draft when a material mismatch cannot be resolved; only after reconciliation should owners move into Linear, and use Granola for the review meeting only when consent rules are clear.

 Related guides